hnt-JNPR/SampleApps/SamplesAppsKotlin/SampleBlueDotExperience/README.md

 For running this application you need SDK Token, which can be obtained from the Mist Portal (Organization —> Mobile SDK)

-Provide this value in Constants.java
+Provide this value in Constants.kt

 ### Permission required for this app